BEbillionaireUSD/Maat/README.md

 For the prediction phase, run:
 ```$ cd src && python predict.py```

-For the detection phase, run:
+For the detection phase, you should first extract features and then run:
 ```$ cd src && python detect.py```